 - 25 Best Things To Do In Rotorua, New Zealand

-Check out a nice video about Queenstown activities:
+Check out a nice video about activities in Queenstown:

-FAQ – Best things to do in Queenstown
+FAQ – Best things to do in Queenstown, New Zealand

 The most popular outdoor and adrenaline activities include jet boats, rafting, skydiving, paragliding, hang gliding, bungy jumping, zipline, luge, MTB, and skiing.
 Read more about popular outdoor and adrenaline activities in Queenstown.